ipanfilenko/ipanfilenko/README.md

+### About me

--  I’m professional software engineer with over 15 years of experience in the full software development lifecycle.
+I’m professional software engineer with over 15 years of experience in the full software development lifecycle.
 Keen on architecture, scalability and optimization of big applications and have a high motivation for professional growth in these spheres.
 Interested in creating highly readable and easily maintainable source code covered by unit tests.

 ### My statistics